tillitis/tkey-ssh-agent/README.md

 log back in again.
 You can also (following the above example) run `newgrp dialout` in the terminal that you're working in.

 Your TKey is now running the firmware.
-Its LED flashing white, indicating that it is ready to receive an app to run.
+Its LED is a steady white, indicating that it is ready to receive an app to run.

 #### User on MacOS